Frequently Asked Questions

 Do you offer urgent appointments?

 If you urgently need our services, call or text us at 602-960-2501 between 7:30 a.m. and 8 p.m.
-Pacific Standard Time.
+MST.
 We try our best to accommodate same-day-appointment requests.
 If we can’t provide mobile veterinary services that same day, we’ll try to help you find someone who can.